TREASURIES-Yield curve flattens after U.S. jobs data supports Sept rate hike

 By Sam Forgione

-NEW YORK, Aug 7 U.S. short-dated Treasuries yields rose slightly while longer-dated yields fell on Friday after data showed U.S. employment rose at a solid clip in July, reinforcing expectations that the U.S. Federal Reserve will raise interest rates in September.
+NEW YORK, Aug 7 U.S. short-dated Treasuries yields rose slightly while longer-dated yields dipped on Friday after data showed U.S. employment rose at a solid clip in July, reinforcing expectations for a Federal Reserve rate hike in September.

 The curve has flattened since short-dated prices are expected to weaken once the Fed raises rates, while the lower inflation expected to come with rate hikes is beneficial to longer-dated Treasuries since it preserves the value of interest payouts.

-Benchmark 10-year notes were last up 17/32 in price to yield 2.17 percent, from a yield of 2.23 percent late Thursday.
-(Editing by Jeffrey Benkoe; and Peter Galloway)
+Benchmark 10-year notes were last up 5/32 in price to yield 2.22 percent, from a yield of 2.23 percent late Thursday.
+(Editing by Jeffrey Benkoe)

 * Alphabet falls after YouTube ad row; top drag on S&P, Nasdaq